Hezkore/Ubuntu-Post-Install-Manager/readme.md

 *(You can also disable these later by running the application **"Startup Applications"**)*

-If the machine is made for gaming then I recommend reading the [Gaming](#gaming) section for some useful tips and guides.
+If the machine is made for gaming, then I recommend reading the [Gaming](#gaming) section for some useful tips and guides.

 Discord, Steam and Telegram will popup at start when they're nog signed into.\
 They will stop appearing once you've signed in.